UMLCloudComputing/photosky-activity/docs/web_docs/Part 1: AWS Infrastructure and Backend/4-implementing-aws-cdk-stack.md

 ## ⌨️ Setting Up the CDK Project

-1. First, make sure you're in the project root directory. <br/> If you're not already in the root folder for the repository (`photosky-activity`) to do so with the following command
+1. First, make sure you're in the project root directory. <br/> If you're not already in the root folder for the project (`photosky-activity`) to do so with the following command

    ```bash
    cd photosky-activity